-A face is a collection of graphical attributes for displaying text: font family, foreground color, background color, optional underlining, and so on.
-Faces control how buffer text is displayed, and how some parts of the frame, such as the mode-line, are displayed.
-See Standard Faces, for the list of faces Emacs normally comes with.
+A face is a collection of graphical attributes for displaying text: font, foreground color, background color, optional underlining, etc. Faces control how Emacs displays text in buffers, as well as other parts of the frame such as the mode line.

 This function returns a non-

 named face: a Lisp symbol or string which serves as a face name.

 |• Face Attributes:||What is in a face?|

 |• Attribute Functions:||Functions to examine and set face attributes.|